-Work on this paper has been partially supported by the projects MERLOT (TIN 2013-42149-P) and FOREST.
+Acknowledgements Work on this paper has been partially supported by the Spanish MINECO projects FOREST (TIN2015-70266-C2), MERLOT (TIN 2013-42149-P), the UPM project RP151046021, by Xunta de Galicia, Spain (projects GPC ED431B 2016/035 and 2016-2019 ED431G/01 for CITIC center) and European Regional Development Fund (ERDF).
 It is a great pleasure to dedicate this paper to our friend Luis Fariñas del Cerro who has given us generous encouragement and support over a long period.
 After devoting many years to the advancement of logic and its applications, Luis has recently become also a major contributor to the programme of stable reasoning.
 We look forward to many more years of intense and fruitful cooperation.